-After finishing the 4th row or after each 5 rows for other blocks, it's time to change the yarn color.
-At the end of the row, carefully cut off the yarn between the last loop and the working yarn.
+After finishing the 4th row or after every 5 rows for other blocks, it's time to change the yarn color.
+At the end of the row, carefully cut off the yarn between the last loop and the working loop yarn.

 If making a single color blanket, then skip this step for changing colors and continue as below.

 Take the next color yarn and start working with that yarn with the opposite stitch of the previous row.
 To get the texture, each set of 5 blocks are alternated between the garter and stocking stitches.
 So, if the previous row ended with 5 stocking stitches, then start with 5 garter stitches.
 If the previous row ended with 5 garter stitches, start the next row with 5 stocking stitches.

 Continue across the row alternating between 5 garter and 5 stocking stitches.
 The stitch should be the opposite of the stitch in the previous row all the way across.
 This will create texture in the blocks.